BassOmegaX/dmc1mechanics/README.md

 ### Final Core

 When Nightmare 3 initially gets his hp to -1 or lower, he reveals his final core.
 This core is always red in color, but it does not have the double defense the other cores have when they turn red.
 Nightmare restores 2000 HP.
 The attack that reveals the final core has its damage applied to the 2000 HP restored.
 This means if the last hit to Nightmare before the final core does 500 damage, then 500 damage is applied to the 2000 HP and Nightmare has 1500 HP remaining.
 The final core has 2000.
-When it reaches under 1000, it breaks, but this does not appear to do anything outside of visual.
+When it reaches under 1000, it breaks.
+Before breaking, the core can only shoot lasers.
+After breaking, it will start to shoot out projectiles and slugs in the middle of shooting lasers.

 # Bestiary